-- Ensuring the Child Protection and Safeguarding policy and procedures are implemented and followed by all staff - Enabling sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, - Support and promote a safeguarding culture and ethos in school so that child/ren's wishes and feelings are taken into account when determining what action to take and what services to provide. - Ensuring systems are in place for children to express their views and give feedback. - Following the whistleblowing policy and procedures if an allegation is made against a member of staff supply staff or volunteer all staff, including liaising with the Local Authority Designated Officer (LADO) and referring anyone who has harmed or may pose a risk to a child to the Disclosure and Barring Service. - That pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.
+- Ensuring the Child Protection and Safeguarding policy and procedures are implemented and followed by all staff. - Enabling sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, - Supporting and promoting a safeguarding culture and ethos in school so that child/ren's wishes and feelings are taken into account when determining what action to take and what services to provide. - Ensuring systems are in place for children to express their views and give feedback. - Following the whistleblowing policy and procedures if an allegation is made against a member of staff, supply staff or volunteer staff, including liaising with the Local Authority Designated Officer (LADO) and referring anyone who has harmed or may pose a risk to a child to the Disclosure and Barring Service. - That pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.

-The Designated Safeguarding Lead (DSL): The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
+The Designated Safeguarding Lead (DSL):

+The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
 This should be explicit in the role holder's job description.
+(They must be a member of SLT).

-Roles and responsibilities will include: Availability - being available during school hours Managing referrals - to e.g. Children's Social Care, Channel programme, Disclosure and Barring service, the Police Working with others - e.g. a point of contact with safeguarding partners, a source of support and advice for staff, to promote supportive engagement with parents and/or carers and the SLT/ those in governance Information sharing and managing the child protection files Raising safeguarding and child protection awareness Updating training, knowledge and skills required to carry out the role of DSL Providing support to staff Holding and sharing information Overseeing and acting upon filtering and monitoring reports and checks to these systems The Deputy Designated Safeguarding Leads (DDSLs): Are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carry out those functions necessary to ensure the ongoing safety and protection of pupils.
+- Availability being available during school hours. - Manage referrals to e.g., Childrens Social Care, Channel programme, Disclosure and Barring service, the Police. - Working with others e.g., a point of contact with safeguarding partners, a source of support and advice for staff, to promote supportive engagement with parents and/or carers and the SLT/Governing body. - Information sharing and managing the child protection/safeguarding files. - Raising Safeguarding and Child Protection Awareness. - Updating training, knowledge and skills required to carry out the role of DSL e.g., additional training such as neglect, exploitation etc. - Providing support to staff. - Holding and sharing information. - Overseeing and acting upon filtering and monitoring reports and checks to these systems.

+The Deputy Designated Safeguarding Leads (DDSL):

+Are trained to the same standard as the Designated Safeguarding Lead and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the DSL the deputy will assume all of the functions above.

 Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead, this lead responsibility should not be delegated.
-Staff: